TheDuffman85/SynologyDownloadStationAdapter/README.md

 Note
 ==============================
-I'm not even sure whether the container formats ccf and rsdf are working or noot.
+I'm not even sure whether the container formats ccf and rsdf are working or not.
 I wasn't able to find any example files.
 Maybe I'll remove the support for these containers completely in a furure release.